Challenge

 We have established the Toyo Tire Group Charter of Corporate Behavior as a set of common principles for all Group companies that ensure our business activities are conducted in good faith, and the Toyo Tire Group Code of Conduct to help each executive and employee implement the Charter.
 The effectiveness of the Charter and the Code is regularly evaluated and verified, and any necessary revisions are resolved by the Board of Directors.

-In Japan, we conduct read-along training sessions for all executives and employees, including Group companies, of the Code of Conduct Handbook or the Supplementary Reader with familiar and specific examples for manufacturing or sales sites.
+In Japan, we conduct read-along training sessions every year for all executives and employees, including those of Group companies, using the Code of Conduct Handbook, a tool designed to instill the principles of the Code, and the Supplementary Reader that gives practical and specific examples relevant to front-line production and sales staff.
 Upon completing the training, each participant submits a written pledge to promote compliance.

 Training in different regions